Leo-Times/Talit_Project_TwinTail/design_doc_leonardo.md

 - chassis (2 weeks) {req: parts}
 - Final touches (1-4 weeks) {req: all}
 - Something goes wrong time (2-8 weeks) {req: smth goes wrong :( }

+## Electronic Design Answers

+- The reciever would be replaced so that fine custom control can be programmed into the arduino based reciever.
+This wouldn't be possible with the original reciever.
+- The video transmission is completly seperate from the arduino based transmission. (fpv camera comes with a transmittor -> read with fpv reciever)
+- Failsafes will be added to ensure reliability. e.g. if connection is lost the motor cuts off, bringing a car to a stop.
+- Testing should be done on the stock car, on a zig-zag track to test latency.
+And then with the modifications the car should still be able to do the zig-zag test.

 ## Milestones